-Choosing a layout for your kitchen is a key factor in the kitchen design process.
-What makes a kitchen livable has little to do with aesthetics, and everything to do with functionality.
+Choosing your kitchen layout is a key factor in the kitchen design process.
+What makes a kitchen liveable has little to do with aesthetics, and everything to do with functionality.
 A well designed layout will maximise movement and minimise the need to reach or stoop.

 With so many options to choose from it can get confusing especially if you don’t know what there is available.